embrilliant/VideoPaint/README.md

 ## Instruction

-Brush on the video with your cursor to erase the video and then another will be revealed. :)
+Brush on the video with your cursor to erase the video and then another video will be revealed. :)

 ## Technology